AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/second-rule.md

 | PHI-Tank03Press     | Tank 03    | Pressure           |
 | **PHI-Tank03-Temp** | Tank 03    | Temperature        |

 Therefore, you must create a second asset rule, called Tank Rule B, to identify this stream.
 The stream name pattern is identical to Tank Rule A, except for the third part of the stream name.
 In Tank Rule A, this part of the stream name was matched with `the next group of numbers` option.
-To correctly identify the `PHI-Tank03-Temp` stream, `03` must be matched using `everything preceding the delimiter "-"` option.
+In Tank Rule B, to correctly identify the `PHI-Tank03-Temp` stream, `03` must be matched using `everything preceding the delimiter "-"` option.
 This token for the third part of the stream name is assigned the name `equipment_Id`, the same name as in Tank Rule A.

 **Note:** OSIsoft recommends that you use the same names for all of the tokens in both rules.
 This will make it easier to manage the rules and troubleshoot any problems that may occur.